 The Speedcross 4 is a problematic shoe to compare to other trail runners.
 It seems designed more for mountain running, like is popular in Europe, than it is for trail running, like we tend to gravitate towards in the U.S. But ask any runner who has spent time in these shoes whether they like them, and you are paradoxically going to hear one of two very different answers: people either love them, or don't want to wear them.
 With its incredible traction, this shoe easily grips well on dirt, snow, mud (although it suffers a bit when wet).
 Its massive lugs bite into the steep dirt, steep grass, and in general, perform very well when the going is steep.

-Without a rock plate, it features a very sensitive forefoot, but the stack height under the heel is huge, making it unstable and laterally tippy.
+Without a rock plate, it features a very sensitive forefoot, but the stack height under the heel is enormous, making it unstable and laterally tippy.
 The quick lace system with lace garage in the tongue is the quickest and easiest lacing system in our review, but the laces prove to be easy to break and not easy to fix.
 While the shoe is seemingly designed for wet conditions, it also doesn't drain well and getting it wet causes the insole liner to move around and scrunch up.
 Few would argue that these shoes are comfortable, but it is up to the individual to decide whether they match their running desires.

 The Speedcross 4 does not have a forefoot rock plate, like some of the shoes in this test, and relies instead on the EVA cushioning to absorb blows to the foot.
 In the forefoot, the amount of cushioning is minimal, giving it great sensitivity for running uphill, but not a ton of protection.
 Paradoxically, the heel has a ton of cushioning under it, making it nicely absorptive and protective for heel-first downhill running.
 While this combination might sound great, it makes this shoe one of the least stable in our review, which we will discuss later under stability.